neurogenetics/LRRK2_conditional_v3/README.md

 # Remove the PC columns from cov so that we can merge with the new PCs
 cov2 <- cov %>% select(1:8)

-# Pull the subset phenptype files from your working directory
+# Pull the subset phenotype files from your working directory
 file.names <- dir("/data/LNG/Julie/Julie_LRRK2_Condi/UKB_GWAS/", pattern="^UKB_P")
 for(file in file.names) {
   pc <- fread(paste("pcs_",file,sep=""),header=T)